ajdavidl/corpus-atas-copom/README_English.md

 ## Usage

 Clone the repository.
-The texts are inside the "atas" folder.
+The texts are inside the "[atas](atas)" folder.

 ```shell
 git clone https://github.com/ajdavidl/corpus-atas-copom.git
 cd corpus-atas-copom
 ```
-Examples of the corpus exploration are in "notebooks" and "scripts" folders.
+Examples of the corpus exploration are in "[scripts](scripts)" folder.

 ## Links